ChaoGlenXu/health-information-FHIR-web-application-project/README.md

 ###    Note that my HTML code, CSS code, and Javascript code are all in this HTML file since this is a small project.

-##    4. how I implemented this project
+##    4. how I implemented this project:

 Now I will explain how I implemented this project:
       I fist implemented some of the HTML code, then I added the style by coded the CSS code.